arredondojullianjoseph/mmpa-decay-solver/README.md

 # MMPA-Decay-Solver

 Mini-Max Polynomial Approximation (MMPA) solver for matrix exponentials in nuclear decay chains.
+Verifies MMPA against the analytical Bateman solution on a four-isotope decay chain and a two-nuclide Gd-157-style absorber chain, and checks it independently against a SciPy Radau reference solver.
+Compares MMPA order 16 against order 32 on both chains.
+Automated tests cover all of these checks and print their own measured accuracy.

-The analytical Bateman solution for a linear decay chain is implemented and tested, including parent-only initial conditions and atom conservation.
-The MMPA apply is implemented and checked against Bateman on a four-isotope chain and on a two-nuclide Gd-157-style absorber chain. **Next:** SciPy Radau integration.
+Scope: verifies MMPA's matrix-exponential accuracy on toy decay chains before scaling to real cross sections and a burnup matrix derived from a low-order neutronics model.

 **Author:** Jullian J. Arredondo (jjarredondo@liberty.edu) (ArredondoJullianJoseph@gmail.com)